top of page

 The scope of utilizing Hyperspectral Imaging in scientific research is vast - it is already being used extensively in Agricultural Applications, Soil Applications, Mining Applications, Coastal Applications, Hazard Applications, Archaeological Applications and Military Applications, among several others (explore some Hyperspectral missions and applications here).

-I was pleasantly surprised to know that what was originally designed for Remote Sensing has even found applications in crime scene detection, forensic medicine and biomedical sector, the latter where Imaging Spectroscopy is deployed as a non-invasive technique to distinguish cancerous tissues from healthy ones through the use of wavelengths which are able to penetrate outer skin.
+I was pleasantly surprised to know that what was originally designed for Remote Sensing has even found applications in Crime Scene detection, Forensic Medicine and the Biomedical sector, the latter where Imaging Spectroscopy is deployed as a non-invasive technique to distinguish cancerous tissues from healthy ones through the use of wavelengths that are able to penetrate the outer skin of humans.

-Now that you've become familiar with the concept of Hyperspectral Imaging and its utility, I'll leave you with a video demonstration which depicts its practical use for Land Cover classification purpose-
+Now that you've become familiar with the concept of Hyperspectral Imaging and its utility, I'll leave you with a video which demonstrates its practical use for Land Cover classification.
+You'll get hands-on insights on how to process Hyperspectral Images on an open-source software and how to interpret the output-

 00:04 - Video Details